RafiaSabih/pg_mon/README.md

                             still be there.
 With this parameter one can only control what to save in the respective view.

+  - pg_mon.plan_info_immediate - boolean guc to set if plan time information should be made available immediately after planning phase.
+                                 By default this is set to false.
+There might be locking overhead incurred by setting this to true.
   - pg_mon.nested_statements - boolean guc to set if monitor also the nested statement.
 Default value is set to true.
                                  This is particularly useful when monitoring